Glen Eden railway station

-Glen Eden railway station is located on the Western Line of the AT Metro rail network in Auckland, New Zealand.
+Glen Eden railway station is located on the East West and Onehunga West Lines of the AT Metro rail network in Auckland, New Zealand.
 The station building is a local historical landmark, and was restored and relocated from the eastern to the western side of the railway corridor in 2001.
 A restaurant is currently located in the old station building.